Abhishek-Birada/javascript/README.md

        arr.splice(0,n) // n=3 returns an array [1,2,3,4] and it also changes the original array that is arr = [5]
        let newArr = [...arr,...array] // it merges both arrays '...' is spread operater
        flat,isArray,from,of
+Object : symmbol for onjects is {}
+	 It stores key : value pairs
+  	 Key and values cane be anything like variables , strings , numbers  etc let obj = { age : 10, "name" : 20, 0 : 30 }
+    	 obj.age // 10
+      	 obj["age" or 'age'] // 10